abstractFlo/atlas-docs/documentation/shared/loggerservice.md

 #### error\(...messages: any\[\]\)

-Simple log one or messages as error
+This logs the message 'Your message' as an error

 ```typescript
 @singleton()